What To Expect From A College Bar Bathroom

 Location: Since college bars tend to be pretty cramped, owners need to make tough decisions regarding layout and design.
-Unfortunately, when these plans are made, bathrooms are considered to be a lower priority than: A. the actual bar, B. the claustrophobically small and hazardous dance floor (often, inexplicably, on a dangerous, raised platform), C. uncomfortable seating, D. the inconvenient pool table/dartboard that is impossible to use, and E. a weird, unnecessary totem of sorts, intended to imbue a sense of personality to the bar (i.e., cigar store Indian, neglected fish tank, old-fashioned jukebox, condemned staircase, large asbestos mold).
+Unfortunately, when these plans are made, bathrooms are considered to be a lower priority than: A. the actual bar, B. the claustrophobically small and hazardous dance floor (often, inexplicably, on a dangerous, raised platform), C. uncomfortable seating, D. the inconvenient pool table/dartboard that is impossible to use, and E. a weird, unnecessary totem of sorts, intended to imbue a sense of personality to the bar (i.e., cigar store Indian, neglected fish tank, old-fashioned jukebox, condemned staircase, large asbestos mold as a mold test proved).
 So the bathroom is most likely found in one of the back corners of the bar, where it has seemingly been hidden by the owners in an attempt to prevent you from ever finding it.
 In fact, the best way to ascertain its location is to search for the long, zigzagging line of patrons waiting for entry.
 While the rest of the bar is gyrating rhythmically to “Don’t Stop Believin’,” they’ll be the ones desperately tapping their feet in an attempt to prevent their bladder from exploding.

 Size: The following scale should shed some light on the topic of size:

 One-person restaurant bathroom > Inside of an elevator > NYC Studio Apartment > Trunk space of a Matchbox racecar > Multi-person college bar bathroom